pschaus/book_lepl1402/source/part1.rst

     System.out.println("Simple damage is " + weapon.getSimpleDamage());

-You might expect that :code:`weapon.getSimpleDamage()` calls the "getSimpleDamage" method of the "Weapon" class because the variable "weapon" has been declared as :code:`Weapon weapon`.
+Just by looking at this line, you might expect that :code:`weapon.getSimpleDamage()` calls the "getSimpleDamage" method of the "Weapon" class because the variable "weapon" has been declared as :code:`Weapon weapon`.
 However, if you check the output of the program, you will see that the method "getSimpleDamage" of the class "MightySword" is called.
 Why?
-Because the variable "weapon" contains a reference to an object of the class "MightySword".
+Because we have put an object of the class "MightySword" into the variable "weapon".
 The rule is:

-**Rule 3: When you call a method on a variable declared as "X x" and the variable contains a reference to an object of class Y (subclass of X) and the method is defined in X and in Y, the JVM will call the method defined in Y.**
+**Rule 3: Let x be a variable declared as "X x" (where X is a class) and let's assign an object of class Y (where Y is a subclass of X) to x.
+When you call a method on x and the method is defined in X and in Y, the JVM will execute the method defined in Y.**

 For objects of the class "MightySword", calling "getSimpleDamage" will always execute the method as defined in "MightySword".
 We say that the method "getSimpleDamage" in "MightySword" *overrides* the method definition in the class "Weapon".